Search for chargino-neutralino production with mass splittings near the electroweak scale in three-lepton final states in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Background estimation and validation

 \section{Background estimation and validation}

 The backgrounds in this analysis can be classified into two groups: irreducible backgrounds with at least three prompt leptons in the final state, and reducible backgrounds containing at least one fake or nonprompt lepton.
 The dominant irreducible background is $WZ$ production, which is estimated by normalizing the yields in MC simulation to data in CRs using a log-likelihood fit described in Section~\ref{sec:result}.
-Additional irreducible backgrounds include $ZZ$ and triboson production and processes that include a Higgs boson, 3 or more tops, and tops produced in association with W or Z boson.
+Additional irreducible backgrounds include $ZZ$ and triboson production and processes that include a Higgs boson, three or more tops, and tops produced in association with a $W$ or $Z$ boson.
 These backgrounds are estimated directly from MC simulation because of their small contribution.
 The reducible backgrounds can be categorized into the top-quark-like \ttbar, $Wt$, and $WW$ processes, which are kinematically similar and mostly consist of nonprompt leptons from heavy-flavor hadron decays, and the \Zjets process, which also accounts for the $Z$+$\gamma$ process, with fake or nonprompt leptons originating primarily from misidentified jets or photon conversions.
+The majority of the fake leptons from \Zjets are electrons from light flavor hadron decays, while few events are from photon conversions.
 The reducible backgrounds are estimated separately in regions enriched in fake and nonprompt leptons, one region targeting top-quark-like processes and another targeting other fake/nonprompt sources, usually \Zjets processes, as described below.

 The CRs for the $WZ$ background are designed to be kinematically similar but orthogonal to \SRlow and \SRISR.
 They are enriched in $WZ$ events and the potential signal contamination is kept small (less than 10\% for all signal models).
 To achieve this, an upper bound is placed on the $\mt$ of the CRs, targeting events that are likely to have a leptonically decaying $W$ boson and no other sources of real \met.
 The low-mass CR (\CRlow) therefore requires $\mt<70$~\GeV\ while the ISR CR (\CRISR) has a slightly looser requirement of $\mt<100$~\GeV, benefiting from the boost of the \met system by the ISR.
 The other kinematic selections are similar to those for the corresponding SRs but are also loosened to accept more $WZ$ events and reduce contamination from signal, as shown in Table~\ref{tab:selections}.
 Figure~\ref{fig:CR} shows the background composition in the \CRlow and \CRISR regions, with good agreement seen between data and the background prediction after the fit.